 - Background checks with fingerprints to exclude persons with a history of sexual abuse or child abuse

 - Policies and procedures to ensure the prevention and reporting of suspected child abuse, neglect, and sexual abuse

 - The “two-adult-rule”: policies requiring the presence of at least two mandated reporters whenever adults at the organization are in contact with or supervising children.

 Mandated Reporter Training provides profession-specific training courses for mandated reporters.

-Mandated Reporter Training includes certificates of completion so you can easily track which of your volunteers, employees, and administrators have completed their training requirements, and to provide proof of completion for insurance purposes.
+The Mandated Reporter Training platform includes certificates of completion so you can easily track which of your volunteers, employees, and administrators have completed their training requirements and provide proof of completion for insurance purposes.